Iceland in March: A Grand Adventure Awaits

 Toast to Beer Day

-Beer Day, or Bjordagur, is held on the 1st of March and commemorates the end of a 74-year prohibition era.
-A cold beer in Iceland in March may seem like overkill, but when in Iceland, do as the Icelanders do.
+Beer Day, or Bjordagur, is held every March 1 and commemorates the end of a 74-year prohibition era.
+A cold beer March may seem like overkill, but when in Iceland, do as the Icelanders do.

 Icelandic Music Experiment

 Iceland’s answer to the Battle of the Bands is the Icelandic Music Experiment.
-It’s a competition for young musicians to present their artistry of sound.
+It’s a competition for young musicians to showcase their unique sound.
 One of the most notable winners includes the successful Of Monsters and Men.

-Iceland in March presents one of the final opportunities for you to experience the Northern Lights during its annual visibility period.
+March presents one of the final opportunities to experience Iceland’s Northern Lights during the annual visibility period.

-Iceland in March is one of the best times to catch sight of these wondrous aquatic mammals.
-While Reykjavík offers tours and a chance to see a whale, the best opportunities are found further north in Húsavík.
+March in Iceland is one of the best times to catch sight of these wondrous aquatic mammals.
+While Reykjavík offers tours and a chance to see whales, the best opportunities are found further north in Húsavík.

-When it comes to what to bring to Iceland in March, variety is key.
-While the weather is pretty consistent during this month, you’ll want to build an outfit based on layers.
+When deciding what to bring to Iceland on a March trip, variety is key.
+While the cold weather is pretty consistent during this month, you should wear an outfit based on warm layers.
 If you find yourself traveling to different spots or in and out of buildings, you’ll want to be able to dress up or down for the current conditions.

 For a quick list, your pack should include: